-- Am I taking a variety of courses that will provide me with a good foundation for college or a career? - Will I be challenged and motivated by the courses that I am selecting? - Overall, is my secondary program preparing me to be a lifelong learner in a global community?
-Education today is more valued and necessary than ever.
-The Rush-Henrietta educational program is designed for all students to graduate college- and career-ready.
-It is crucial that our graduates are prepared for postsecondary education and/or training so they have more options and are successful in their future endeavors.
-Art Rush-Henrietta visual arts courses encourage students to grow in their ability to see the connections between the visual arts, other art forms, and aspects of life and learning.
-Visual arts encourage creativity and flexible thinking as students develop an increasingly complex set of art skills and techniques using a variety of media.
+- Am I taking a variety of courses that will provide me with a good foundation for college or a career? - Will I be challenged and motivated by the courses I am selecting? - Will these courses encourage me to be a lifelong learner?
+Rush-Henrietta's educational program is designed for all students to graduate ready for college or a career.
+It is crucial that our graduates are prepared for success in their future endeavors, whether that be postsecondary education, career training, or military service.
+The academic programs are designed to provide students with many options to develop their skills and interests, allowing our graduates to flourish.
+ART Visual arts play an increasingly vital role in our lives.
+Artists and designers shape our environments and communicate the many visual messages we encounter every day.
+In Rush-Henrietta, visual arts courses help students make sense of the visual world, develop their ability to generate multiple solutions to problems, push the boundaries of media and form, and learn the habits of mind necessary to bring ideas to life.
+Visual arts courses encourage students to grow in their ability to see the connections between the visual arts, other art forms, and aspects of life and learning.
+In addition to encouraging creative and flexible thinking, students develop their artistic voice through an increasingly complex set of art skills and techniques in a variety of media.
 Students taking visual arts courses will create, perform, present, and produce visual art products, and advance their knowledge of visual arts aesthetically, intellectually, and creatively.
-In junior high school, students complete a New York State art requirement in grade 7 (Art 7).
+In junior high school, students complete the New York State requirement for middle level art education in grade 7 (Art 7).
 In addition, all students must earn at least one high school credit in art or music in order to graduate.
 Courses that satisfy this requirement are listed with an asterisk next to the course title.
-Students considering a career in the arts should plan a sequence of coursework that begins with the Foundations in Art course in eighth or ninth grade and culminates in Art & Design: Drawing, 2-D, or 3-D (AP).
+Students interested in pursuing a Regents with Advanced Designation may substitute a 5-unit sequence in Visual Art for the 3-unit foreign language requirement.
+Students considering a career in the arts should plan a sequence of coursework that begins with a foundation level art course in eighth or ninth grade and culminates in Art & Design: Drawing, 2-D, or 3-D (AP).